tommyGPT2S/DocEX/docs/Developer_Guide.md

 ## 9. Reference: Standard Metadata Keys (ENUM)

-DocFlow provides a set of standard metadata keys in `docflow/models/metadata_keys.py` via the `MetadataKey` enum.
+DocEX provides a set of standard metadata keys in `docex/models/metadata_keys.py` via the `MetadataKey` enum.
 These help you use consistent, searchable metadata across your documents.

 ### Common Metadata Keys